 "I competed against more than 120 different competitors from 78 different countries around the world.
 The competition was aired as a national TV show in China, and I gave speeches, acted, danced, sung, played the cello, and played the erhu in 8 episodes.
 In the end, I won first place in the United States and placed in the top 10 in the world.

 "After the Chinese Bridge competition, I studied abroad at Nanjing University on a generous scholarship from the University of Minnesota Confucius Institute.
 Through connections made during the competition, I was invited to participate in various TV shows and competitions, including:《直通春晚》,《HELLO中国》, and《走读江南》.

 "My most rewarding experience in China was teaching English at elementary schools in the countryside of Henan and Anhui.
 I will never forget the smiles on their faces and excitement that would fill their eyes every time I walked into a room.

-History of Chinese Instruction in the Department of Asian Languages and Literatures
+History of Chinese Instruction in the Department of Asian & Middle Eastern Studies (formerly ALL)

 Our history reflects our department's journey and how we've been working to promote outreach in Chinese language, literature, culture, and partnership: